Heritage Personal Museum - 3rd Edition *Temporarily Back-Ordered*

 East India Company Copper (Largest Company)

-The East India Company, established in 1600 by a charter from Queen Elizabeth I, became one of the largest political and economical entities of all time.
+The East India Company, established in 1600 by a charter from Queen Elizabeth I, became one of the largest political and economic entities of all time.
 “At its peak, the English East India Company was by far the largest corporation of its kind.
 It was also larger than several nations.
 It was essentially the de facto emperor of large portions of India, which was one of the most productive economies in the world at that point.” - Emily Erikson, Professor at Yale University.

 Battle of Waterloo Musket Ball Lead (Napoleonic War)